Jordan–Syria relations: 2020s

-2020-2023

 On 3 October 2021, King Abdullah II held a telephone conversation with Syrian president Bashar al-Assad, the first contact since the start of the Syrian civil war.
 They discussed bilateral relations after Amman fully opened borders with Syria.

 In February 2023, after the 2023 Turkey-Syria earthquake, Jordan provided urgent medical and humanitarian aid to Syria.
 The Jordan Armed Forces-Arab Army delivered rescue equipment, tents, medical supplies and food.
 In addition, the Jordanian Foreign Minister Ayman Safadi visited Damascus for the first time since the start of the Syrian Civil War.

 Post-Assad regime relations

 Following the fall of the Assad regime in December 2024, Jordanian Foreign Minister Ayman Safadi met in Damascus with de facto Syrian leader Ahmed al-Sharaa stating: "We stand by our Syrian brothers as they start the rebuilding process".

 Syrian foreign minister Asaad Hassan al-Shibani made an official visit to Jordan on 7 January 2025 where both countries agreed to form a joint security committee to counter smuggling across their common border.

-Bilateral relations saw a new phase on 26 February 2025, when Jordan's King Abdullah met Syria's interim President Ahmed al-Sharaa in Amman.
+Bilateral relations saw a new phase on 26 February 2025, when Jordan's King Abdullah met Syrian President al-Sharaa in Amman.
 The leaders agreed to strengthen border security to combat arms and drug smuggling, a persistent issue during Bashar al-Assad’s rule.
 Jordan has blamed pro-Iranian militias for the problem, and Sharaa pledged to address it.
 The meeting followed Israeli airstrikes in Syria, which Jordan condemned.
 Sharaa, who led the offensive that ousted Assad, has been engaging with regional powers, including Saudi Arabia and Turkey.
 Jordan supports Syria's political transition and has offered assistance in rebuilding efforts, including energy supplies.

-In July 2025 Jordan and Syria have agreed to fairly share water from the Yarmouk River after talks at the Wihdeh Dam.
+In July 2025, Jordan and Syria have agreed to fairly share water from the Yarmouk River after talks at the Wihdeh Dam.
 They signed a deal to monitor water use together and fix problems like illegal wells.
 Jordan plans to try cloud seeding to increase rainfall, and Syria offered to give Jordan extra water this summer.
 Both sides called the talks positive and a step toward better regional cooperation.

+In October 2025, Syria and Jordan's anti-narcotics directives published a joint statement where they announced the seizure of one million narcotics pills intended for smuggling, and arrested several suspects.
+Later that year, on 24–25 December, Jordan carried out airstrikes against drug and arms smuggling networks in the southern and eastern parts of Sweida Governorate, southern Syria, targeting storage sites, workshops and traffickers near the border as part of its ongoing campaign to curb cross-border narcotics trafficking.